 - 20. The Director Place and Communities has delegated power to specify the property management arrangements for managing and maintaining the Council's land and buildings. - 21.
 The Chief Executive and Directors have the necessary powers to manage and maintain the land and buildings for which they are responsible (other than acquiring or disposing of interests in land see paragraph 22 below) in accordance with the property management arrangements specified by the Director Place and Communities under paragraph 20 above, with the exception of the management, acquisition and disposal of Tyne and Wear Pension Fund properties which are delegated to the Head of Pensions in consultation with the Chair of the Pensions Committee and paragraphs 20, 22 and 23 herein do not apply. - 22.
-The Director of Place and Communities is responsible for negotiating terms and dealing with the tendering procedures, including accepting tenders up to a value of £250,000, for the acquisition or disposal of interests in land.
-The Director of Place and Communities will consult with the Lead Member Resources and Innovation before making any decision to dispose of any land by way of sale. - 23.
+The Director of Place and Communities is responsible for negotiating terms and dealing with the tendering procedures, including accepting tenders up to a value of £350,000, for the acquisition or disposal of interests in land.
 The Chief Executive and Directors have power to appropriate land from one purpose to another in accordance with statutory requirements.